monshri/Triple-Defense/README.md

 #### D. Some Implementation Details
 We want the subset of N of M model outputs to be randomly selected on each inference.
 The random selection of N models needs to happen in the network’s computation graph.
 The subset of N models randomly selected outside of the graph (such as using np.random.choice) will not be re-invoked on the network graph inference.
 Therefore, this will cause the subset of N models will not change during the multiple steps attack’s iterative network inferences or updated data fed into the graph.
 We need to be careful on the implementation for this.
-i.
-In the current Tensorflow framework, there is no gradient defined for tf.random (such as RandomShuffle, i.e. tf.random.shuffle) operations.
-I am not sure if this is an issue in Pytorch. ii.
-A workaround is to wrap the tf.random operation inside tf.gather.
-But this may use a lot of memory in a session with many inferences.